billwallis/billwallis.github.io/index.md

 - [https://en.wikipedia.org/wiki/Permutation](https://en.wikipedia.org/wiki/Permutation)

-They're a pretty simple concept, but learning about them becomes a pain because there's a lot of different --- and in some places, contradictory --- notation used to describe them and what they can do
+They're a pretty simple concept, but learning about them becomes a pain because there's a lot of different --- and in some places, contradictory --- notation used to describe them and what they can do.

-The purpose of this project was to show all the different notations, where they differ, and how to solve problems using each of them
+The purpose of this project was to show all the different notations, where they differ, and how to solve problems using each of them.

 ---